Skip to main content

 • dried fruit

-Quitting is hard, and using smokeless tobacco while trying to quit is common.
+Quitting any kind of tobacco use is hard, and slip-ups are common.
 But don't give up.
 Your chances of quitting get better each time you try!

 Reviewed by: Elana Pearl Ben-Joseph, MD